Imagine coming home, hands full of groceries, and having your door unlock as you approach, no fumbling with keys necessary.

 How your lock connects to the internet will determine whether you need to add additional hardware to control it from outside your home.
 For example, the Schlage Encode connects directly to your home’s Wifi, so it requires no additional hardware to be controlled from down the street or a beach in Bali.
 But locks like Nest X Yale or Kwikset Obsidian need a small bridge to be plugged in somewhere nearby, otherwise you can only control them when you’re near your front door (see the image below).

 Additionally, you may have a lock that is Z-Wave or Zigbee enabled.
 These are other kinds of smart home platforms you might need to consider if you’re looking to connect your lock to a larger smart home system that uses one of these platforms.
-If you’re using a system like Works with Google Assistant or Apple HomeKit, you won’t need to worry about those.
+If you’re using a system like Google Nest or Apple HomeKit, you won’t need to worry about those.

 How much will I spend?